 Dr. Stickney goes on to say, “You should expect improvement after a knee replacement for 6 to 12 months.
 The majority of improvement will occur in the first two months.
 Most people require therapy for 2 to 3 months after surgery and most people will not return to work for 2 to 3 months after surgery.
 Typically physical therapy is performed in the home for the first two weeks after surgery and then on an outpatient basis for at least 2 to 3 months after surgery.
 The hospital stay after knee replacement is typically two days.”

-If you are suffering from OA or would like more information about knee replacement, call Dr. Stickney to learn and understand possible treatments by calling 425-823-4000 to schedule an appointment or email him at ProOrthoAppointment@proliancesurgeons.com.
+If you are suffering from knee osteoarthritis or would like more information about knee joint replacement or help in planning the timing of your knee surgery, call Dr. Stickney to learn and understand possible treatments by calling 425-823-4000 to schedule an appointment or email him at ProOrthoAppointment@proliancesurgeons.com.
 Watch Dr. Stickney’s video and learn more about him and the services he offers!